-As more terms relating to metamorphosis will come up later, I would like to introduce them now, so later, I don’t need to interrupt the flow of information.
+As more terms relating to metamorphosis will come up later, I would like to introduce them now, so then, I don’t need to interrupt our flow of thinking.

 At the end of the caterpillar’s life, it spins a cocoon around itself.
 Once this is completed, the caterpillar’s skin hardens like soft leather.
 It is in its larval stage and its called larva.
 In the last, the chrysalis stage the skin harden crisp.

-The butterfly breaks open the chrysalis at a thin part at its neck.
-It climbs out not completely but leaves its lower part inside the chrysalis.
-Initially, its skin is soft and it can take several hours before it hardens.
+The butterfly breaks open the chrysalis at a thin section at its neck.
+It climbs out not wholly but leaves its lower part inside the chrysalis.
+Initially, its skin is soft, and it can take several hours before it hardens.

 Here it is: During the transformation from the caterpillar to the butterfly, butterfly cells begin to grow inside the caterpillar body.

 The caterpillar weakens; it cannot eat anymore.
-When the defences are down the butterfly cells invade, it dies.
+When the defences are down the butterfly cells invade, and the caterpillar dies.